top of page

 Walking the Tightrope of Trust

 It’s so hard to know who to trust – emotionally, in your career, financially, at the grocery store.
 I mean, are those raspberries really organic?
 Or do they take random batches of the same raspberries and funnel some into regular packages and others into containers labeled organic?
-Things that seem so real and true aren’t always, and its hard to know who to trust.
+Things that seem so real and true aren’t always, and it's hard to know who to trust.

 When it comes to money matters, the stakes are higher.
-What if an investment advisor is dishonest and steals your money, or if they are simply disinterested and doesn’t actively pay attention to your money?
+What if an investment advisor is dishonest and steals your money, or if they are simply disinterested and don’t actively pay attention to your money?
 The outcome = you with less or no money, and at age 50+, with less time left to make more.

 Fraud Avoidance Overload

-One of the problems I find when I research almost anything in 2020 is that there is too much information, and I get overwhelmed.
-And it’s often very good, useful, safe information – just a flood of it that takes too much time to read, process, and get through.
+One of the problems I find when I research almost anything is that there is often too much information, and I get overwhelmed.
+And it’s often good, useful, safe information – just a flood of it that takes too much time to read, process, and get through.
 A tip to solve that problem is if you can figure out one or two trusted sources that present the information you need in a format that pleases you.

 Back to Safety